ibm-watson-embedded-business-assistant/eba-example-agents/release/blogs/AgentActivation.md

 ## Agent level activation and deactivation

 We are proud to announce a new feature to our users--the ability to activate and deactivate entire agents.
 EBA is, by design, a collaborative ecosystem, where multiple agents help contribute various domain knowledge.
 By releasing this feature, developers and users have fine-grained control over which agents are in place for a given session.
 The screen shot below provides an illustrates the activation component for each agent.
-By navigating to the [agents tab](https://eba.ibm.com/assistant#/lab/agents) at eba.ibm.com, you can try out this feature for yourself.
+By navigating to the [agents tab](https://eba.ibm.com/assistant#/lab/agents), you can try out this feature for yourself.
 Since we prefer to keep EBA as an open system, we have even provided the ability to deactivate native, core agents.

 [![Activation example](../agent-deactivation.png "Agent activation control")](../agent-deactivation.png)